 Before this, he held senior positions in both the public and private sectors, including:

 - Deputy Chief Executive/Chief Operating Officer at the Ministry of Justice

 - Chief Executive of the Building Industry Authority (where he lead the regulatory response to leaky homes).

 He's also held a number of senior CFO, corporate and programme roles including leading the building programme for 4 new regional prisons and the redevelopment of the National Library.

 His work career spans senior roles in New Zealand, Australia, and the United Kingdom.

 John is actively involved in the arts and is on the boards of the Royal New Zealand Ballet, the New Zealand Festival, and the Wellington Jazz Festival.

-Nick Maling joined MPI in 2011 as Communications and Channels Director, was later appointed to the role of Director Strategy and is currently on secondment to lead the Office of the Director-General (ODG) until June 2018.
+Nick Maling joined MPI in 2011 as Communications and Channels Director and was later appointed to the role of Director Strategy.
+He is currently on secondment to lead Strategy, Performance and Engagement until June 2018.

 Nick began his career as a journalist, writing extensively about New Zealand’s health sector and politics for a wide range of newspapers.
-He spent five years in the Beehive as a ministerial press secretary and five years managing communications issues around social housing at Housing New Zealand.
+He spent 5 years in the Beehive as a ministerial press secretary and 5 years managing communications issues around social housing at Housing New Zealand.

-Nick is responsible for supporting MPI’s Senior Leadership Team with communications, legal, strategy, ministerial and evaluation services, as well as overseeing the administration of Crown Forestry.
+Nick is responsible for supporting MPI’s Senior Leadership Team with communications, legal, strategy, ministerial, and evaluation services.

 The Risk Management Committee advises the Director-General on the effectiveness of MPI's organisational processes and systems relating to risk management and assurances.
 The committee is an external group.
 It is chaired by Kevin Brady.
 The other members are Peter Sherwin and Dr Allan Freeth.